How to Play Greenlight Girl by Doyle Bramhall II

 In this video I’ll go over this solo note by note as I usually do.
 Next to that I’ll explain how the sounds are made using the very compact traveling recording rig I took with me on my journey of content creating bliss.
 It’s extremely fun to use and it’s quite remarkable that a rig like that can be used to create that sound, the old fashioned way!
 It feels like a real amp, because it is!
 Click on the Recording Rig at 4:31 or HERE

-DOYLE BRAMHALL II
+DOYLE BRAMHALL II's Style

 The way Doyle Bramhall II sounds always came across as a little bit different in the realm of the modern Jimi Hendrix inspired guitarists.
 This is due to the fact that he plays his guitar upside down.